-Meet Erna Leon, founder of MERCER7, is an Artist, Fashion Designer, Stylist, Shoot Art Director and super Mama to boot!
+Meet Erna Leon, founder of MERCER7, an Artist, Fashion Designer, Stylist, Shoot Art Director and super Mama to boot!

-MERCER7 makes life easier for the Modern Woman; Erna’s keen (fashionable) eye and selection process removes all the barriers that online shopping often presents.
+MERCER7 makes life easier for the Modern Woman; Erna’s keen (sartorial) eye and selection process removes all the barriers that online shopping often presents.
 Essentially, doing the research and quality control for you; taking the hassle out of online shopping!
 Because we’re all tight on time these days!

 CB: Hello my darling Erna, please introduce yourself, your background and your concept, MERCER7.